robin-rpr/calos/doc/faq.rst

 directories like :code:`/tmp` or :code:`/var/tmp` as the storage directory.

 Let Clearly create the storage directory.
-For example, if you want to use :code:`/big/containers/$USER/charlie` for the storage directory (e.g., by setting :code:`CLEARLY_IMAGE_STORAGE`), ensure :code:`/big/containers/$USER` exists but do not create the final directory :code:`charlie`.
+For example, if you want to use :code:`/big/containers/$USER/clearly` for the storage directory (e.g., by setting :code:`CLEARLY_IMAGE_STORAGE`), ensure :code:`/big/containers/$USER` exists but do not create the final directory :code:`clearly`.

 "Transport endpoint is not connected"
 -------------------------------------